Review: Peugeot 508 (2018)

 A virtually 'all new' car with only engines carried over and even those much improved it impresses not just with its look but with its outstanding 'anthropometric' i-cockpit, ergonomically designed to accommodate the different torso to leg ratio of different people. .

-Available with a range of petrol and diesel engines as well as, from late 2019, a plug-in hybrid version, the 508 is billed as a much more driver oriented car than the outgoing model.
+Available with a range of petrol and diesel engines as well as a plug-in hybrid version, the 508 is billed as a much more driver oriented car than the outgoing model and it's an undeniable upgrade on any large saloon that Peugeot as sold before.

 It’s not quite in the same league as the BMW 3 Series or Jaguar XE in terms of driving dynamics - thanks mainly to the overly light steering - but it’s pleasant enough for most drivers.